Qianzhousaurus: Paleoenvironment

-Qianzhousaurus is known from the Nanxiong Formation, which has been dated to the latest Maastrichtian stage of the Late Cretaceous epoch, about 66.7 ± 0.3 million years ago based on argon–argon dating.
-The main lithology of this formation is composed by purplish mudstones and siltstones, and was deposited in a floodplain environment, under a relatively warm, humid subtropical climate.
+Qianzhousaurus is known from the Nanxiong Formation, which has been dated to the latest Maastrichtian age of the Late Cretaceous period, about 66.7 ± 0.3 million years ago based on argon–argon dating.
+The main lithology of this formation is composed by purplish mudstones and siltstones, deposited in a floodplain environment under a relatively warm, humid subtropical climate.
 Oviraptorid eggs are particularly common across the formation with numerous well-preserved egg clutches or nests, as well as nesting individuals.
 The Nanxiong Formation has been noted for its abundant oviraptorosaur genera.
 It is most likely that, given the poor stratigraphic analysis of the formation, the extremely large oviraptorosaur diversity of this formation was temporally separated.
+The presence of the smaller and more robustly built tyrannosaurine Asiatyrannus also suggests that Qianzhousaurus was filling the role of apex predator in the formation's ecosystem, with Asiatyrannus occupying a different niche and hunting different prey than its larger relative.

-Other vertebrates in the Nanxiong Formation include numerous oviraptorosaurs, such as Banji, Ganzhousaurus, Corythoraptor, Nankangia, Huanansaurus, Shixinggia, or Tongtianlong; hadrosaurid Microhadrosaurus (may be nomen dubium); sauropod Gannansaurus; therizinosaurid Nanshiungosaurus; crocodilian Jiangxisuchus; squamates Chianghsia and Tianyusaurus; and turtles Jiangxichelys and Nanhsiungchelys.
+Other vertebrates in the Nanxiong Formation include numerous oviraptorosaurs, such as Banji, Ganzhousaurus, Corythoraptor, Nankangia, Huanansaurus, Shixinggia, or Tongtianlong; the hadrosaurid Microhadrosaurus (may be nomen dubium); the sauropod Gannansaurus; the therizinosaurid Nanshiungosaurus; the crocodilian Jiangxisuchus; the squamates Chianghsia and Tianyusaurus; and the turtles Jiangxichelys and Nanhsiungchelys.